-We all have goals and dreams, but it can be difficult to stick with them.
+We all have goals and dreams, but it can be difficult to stay focused and stick with them.

 Each week, I hear from people who say things like, “I start with good intentions, but I can’t seem to maintain my consistency for a long period of time.”

 Or, they will say, “I struggle with mental endurance.
 I get started but I can’t seem to follow through and stay focused for very long.”

 Don’t worry.
 I’m just as guilty of this as anyone else.

 For example, I’ll start one project, work on it for a little bit, then lose focus and try something else.
 And then I’ll lose focus on my new goal and try something else.
 And on and on.
 When everything is said and done, I’ve stopped and started so many times that I never really made much progress.